 Of course, if you're not already on the island, you'll first need to get to Praslin.

-Since the Vallée de Mai is located in centre of the island, getting here will require some public or private transport if you don't have your own car.
-Of course, if you book a whole day tour that includes a guided visit to Vallée de Mai and the famous Anse Lazio, then transport, including hotel pickup and drop off, is included.
+Since the Vallée de Mai is located in the center of the island, getting here will require some public or private transport if you don't have your own car.
+I booked a whole day tour that included a guided visit to Vallée de Mai and the famous Anse Lazio and transport, including hotel pickup and drop off, was included.

 Is there a bus to Vallée de Mai?